KeithSloan/CERN-Alice-MF-gdml/README.md

 Add ProcessDirStruct.FCMacro to process directory structure and create STEP files.
 Needs to be copied to FreeCAD Macro directory.

+Needs latest version of importGDML from GDML workbench.

 Note: ProcessDirStruct.py part developed to be retained just in case.

 30/09/23